How to block incoming messages

 Expand All

-Follow Microsoft's instructions to block a mail sender to configure your University email account to block email from specified sender addresses.
-All email from the specified sender will go into your Junk Email folder.
+Follow Microsoft's instructions to block a mail sender to configure your University email account to block email from specified sender addresses or entire mail domains.

 1. Right-click on a message from someone you don't want to receive email from and click Rules > Create Rule